 The loan account is not an issue if the company continues to trade.
 In these circumstances the outstanding balance can be repaid by forgoing future dividends.
 The problem comes if the company is liquidated.

-One of the jobs of the Liquidator is to collect money owed to the company.
-This will include any outstanding directors loan accounts.
+The liquidator must collect money owed to the company.
+This includes any outstanding directors loan balances.

 Personal Liability for HMRC Debt

 Directors are not normally liable for debts owed to HMRC after a company is liquidated.
 If there is corporation tax or VAT outstanding these are treated in the same way as any other unsecured creditor.

 Having said that it is possible for a director to have personal liability for unpaid PAYE.
 This is because at least one company director will have been required to agree to personally ensuring the collection and payment of PAYE due.

 HMRC may be able successfully take legal action against a director where PAYE remains outstanding.